jialeishen/CONTAM-ANT/tutorials/0 - Introduction to ANT components and CONTAM elements.md

     - **survivability**:
         - Type: Number [Item]
         - Default: 0.01
         - Description: Desired survivability of the filter.
 Value must be between 0 and 1.
-The single-pass filter inactivation efficiency is equal to `1 - survivability`.
+The single-pass filter inactivation efficiency is equal to: 1 - survivability.
     - **velocity**:
         - Type: Number [Item]
         - Default: 4 m/s